IMPACT4Mech/continuous-time_data-driven_control/README.md

 - _X_solve.m_: MATLAB function that solves the matrix equation XΘ = ΘX, Xβ = φ.

 **ecc2025**: folder containing the MATLAB code for the numerical examples of the paper:
 > A. Bosso, M. Borghesi, A. Iannelli, G. Notarstefano, A. R. Teel, "Derivative-Free Data-Driven Control of Continuous-Time Linear Time-Invariant Systems."
-2025 European Control Conference (ECC).
+European Journal of Control, presented at the 2025 European Control Conference (ECC).

 Content of the folder: